jensstigaard/node-vmix/README.md

 [![npm version](https://badge.fury.io/js/node-vmix.svg)](https://www.npmjs.com/package/node-vmix)

 This code previously were found in the vmix-js-utils but are now branched out in its own package to enable usage of the vmix-js-utils to be used in a clean frontend environment (non-NodeJS), and also to give a better experience for the users.
 Are you looking for vMix utility for your js frontend?
 Take a look at [vmix-js-utils](https://github.com/jensstigaard/vmix-js-utils) for more info.
-Both packages are available with npm.
+Both packages are available with npm - see [my npm profile](https://www.npmjs.com/~jensstigaard).

 ```javascript
 const { ConnectionTCP } = require('node-vmix')